khulnasoft/AiKit/README.md

 ------------------------------------------------------------------------

-## Using Ivy
+## Using Aikit

-After installing Ivy, you can start using it straight away, for example:
+After installing Aikit, you can start using it straight away, for example:

   <details>
    <summary><b>Transpiling any code from one framework to another</b></summary>